donovanwhite/Fabric-CICD-Framework/README.md

 - 🚫 May not be allowed in some corporate environments
 - 💾 Uses more disk space

-#### 🎯 Option 2: PyEnv + Virtual Environment
+#### 🎯 Option 2: PyEnv + Virtual Environment (User-Mode Only)

 **Use when:**
 - ✅ You cannot install Anaconda/Miniconda
 - ✅ You're in a restricted corporate environment
+- ✅ You DON'T have administrator privileges
+- ✅ You need user-level installations only
 - ✅ You prefer lightweight Python version management
-- ✅ You want more control over Python versions

 **Pros:**
 - 🪶 Lightweight Python version management
 - 🔓 Works in restricted environments
+- 👤 NO administrator privileges required
 - 🎛️ Fine-grained Python version control
 - 📦 Standard Python tooling (pip, venv)
-- 🏢 Corporate-friendly
+- 🏢 Perfect for corporate environments
+- 📁 All installations in user directories

 **Cons:**
 - ⏱️ Longer initial setup time